Brightline West: Stations

-The proposed location of the Victor Valley station is in the northeast portion of the town of Apple Valley adjacent to I-15 at Dale Evans Parkway.
-A maintenance facility is also planned for this Victor Valley site.
+Victor Valley station will be in the northeast portion of the town of Apple Valley, adjacent to I-15 at Dale Evans Parkway.

+Passenger platforms will be in the median of I-15 and accessed via walkway under the northbound lanes of the highway.

+A station in Hesperia will be built in the median of I-15 at the Joshua St exit.
+Trains will make limited stops here in the morning and evening.

-A "one-seat" trip could continue into the Greater Los Angeles area with an extension to the Rancho Cucamonga Metrolink station.
+The line will continue into the Greater Los Angeles area, terminating at Rancho Cucamonga Metrolink station.
 Service to a planned transit center incorporating the station will operate under the jurisdiction of the San Bernardino County Transportation Authority (SBCTA).
 SBCTA and the city of Rancho Cucamonga approved the sale of a 5 acre to Brightline for the high speed rail station in 2022.
 A proposed 4.5 km underground people-mover would provide a link to the Ontario International Airport.
-The Rancho Cucamonga extension includes an additional station in Hesperia in the median of I-15 at the Joshua St exit.
-Trains will make limited stops here in the morning and evening.
-The alternative extension to the Palmdale station would also connect to the existing Metrolink service into Los Angeles and link with the proposed California High Speed Rail.
+Omnitrans currently offers direct bus service to the airport from this station.